HU-ICT-LAB/Hu3Deck/README.md

 # HU3Deck

-## Download dependencies
+## System requirements
-In the root of the project, run the following command: `npm install`.
-Then run the same command in the `/public/angular` folder.
+  - Angular v9.1.6+
+  - NodeJS v12.16.2+
+  - Database v somethingsomething[example]

-## Build Angular
+## Installation manual
+  - Clone this repo on to your machine
+  - Navigate to the project root using a terminal
+  - To install the required dependencies execute the following
+  - In `/` do `npm install`
+  - In `/public/angular` do `npm install`
-To make the nodejs server run, we need to build the Angular project first.
+  - To build the project execute the following
-To do so, we have to execute the `npm run build` command in the `/public/angular` folder.
+  - in `/public/angular` do `npm run build`

-## Run the project
-To run the project, we use nodemon, I've added a command in the package.json to call this.
+  - To run the project execute the following
-Use `npm run dev` to run the project and make it so every change applied in the main.js will reload the project automatically.
+  - in `/` do `npm run dev`

-## Develop Angular
+## Developing in Angular
-To develop the angular project, go to the public/angular folder and execute the `ng serve` command.
+To develop the angular project, go to the `public/angular` folder and execute the `ng serve` command.
 Once you're done developing, you can recompile the project by following the Build Angular step.